vippsas/vipps-checkout/README.md

 - [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md): Information about API keys, product activation.
 - [How It Works](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-howitworks.md): An overview of how the eCommerce API works.
 - [Vipps ecom API Checklist](vipps-ecom-api-checklist.md): For direct and POS integrations.
-- [Frequently Asked Questions](vipps-ecom-api-faq.md): Vipps ecom questions and answers.¨
+- [Frequently Asked Questions](vipps-ecom-api-faq.md): Vipps ecom questions and answers.
+- [On-Site Messaging SDK](vipps-checkout-on-site-messaging.md) for how to use our on-site messaging SDK.

 # Questions?